Start Printed Page 48755

 Agricultural Marketing Service, USDA.

-This proposed rule would implement a recommendation from the Peanut Standards Board (Board) to revise the minimum quality and handling standards for domestic and imported peanuts marketed in the United States (Standards).
+This rule implements a recommendation from the Peanut Standards Board (Board) to revise the minimum quality and handling standards for domestic and imported peanuts marketed in the United States (Standards).
 The Board advises the Secretary of Agriculture regarding potential changes to the Standards and is comprised of producers and industry representatives.
-This action would relax the allowance for damaged kernels in farmers stock peanuts when determining segregation.
-This change would increase the allowance for damaged kernels under Segregation 1 from not more than 2.49 percent to not more than 3.49 percent.
-The requirements for Segregation 2 would also be adjusted to reflect this change.
+This action relaxes the allowance for damaged kernels in farmers stock peanuts when determining segregation.
+This change increases the allowance for damaged kernels under Segregation 1 from not more than 2.49 percent to not more than 3.49 percent.
+The requirements for Segregation 2 are also adjusted to reflect this change.
 The Board recommended this change to align the incoming standards with recent changes to the outgoing quality standards and to help increase returns to producers.